 "Afterward, however, David regretted having numbered the people, and said to the Lord: 'I have sinned grievously.' " —2 Samuel 24:10

 Counting can be a calling from God, but it can also be a sin.
 For example, counting the times we've been offended can be a sin against love (see 1 Cor 13:5).
 Counting money can be a sin of greed.
 Counting people in your church, ministry, or prayer group can be a sin of pride.
 Counting someone out may be a sin of unforgiveness or arrogance.
-Even counting our blessings can be an occasion of comparing ourselves to others.
+Even counting our blessings can be a way of comparing ourselves to others.

 When we were little children, someone taught us to count.
-Yet have we ever learned to count responsibly and not sinfully?
+But have we ever learned to count responsibly and not sinfully?
 Jesus is the divine Accountant.
 Let Him audit your books, and take over your life.

 Promise: "He began to teach in the synagogue in a way that kept His large audience amazed." —Mk 6:2